Badcheese/Badcheese/PRESS-RELEASE.md

 Drawmie

 ## Sub-Heading ##
-  > Describe who the market for the product is and what benefit they get.
-One sentence only underneath the title.
 Drawmie was designed to make sharing visual ideas easier and more fluid for creative types on weed.

 ## Summary ##
-  > Give a summary of the product and the benefit.
-Assume the reader will not read anything else so make this paragraph good.
-  Drawmie is a collaborative whiteboarding app
+Drawmie is a collaborative drawing app.
+Using the cloud and advanced socket technology it facilitates multi-user real-time awesomeness that is truly DOPE.
+Users can share boards, save them for future reference and advance to new levels of creative enlightenment.

 ## Problem ##
-  > Describe the problem your product solves.
-  Two or more people need to quickly share visual ideas.
+Imagine if you will a world where people in disparate locales have the need to visually collaborate on new ideas in real-time.

 ## Solution ##
-  > Describe how your product elegantly solves the problem.
-  Drawmie enables multiple users to
+Drawmie is that world.
+One 'drawing board' to rule them all.
+Shared in real-time.

 ## Quote from You ##
-  > A quote from a spokesperson in your company.
-  "Drawmie is so sick it needs medicine" - Nick Lathen
+"Drawmie is so sick it needs medicine"
+- Nick Lathen

 ## How to Get Started ##
-  > Describe how easy it is to get started.
 Go to http://54.201.70.229:3000/ in your favorite browser.
 Click 'New Drawmie'.
-You will be taken to a new Drawmie whiteboard where you can draw lots of cute pictures with your friends.
-To collaborate with your BFF share the the URL or Drawmie ID.
+Share the the URL or Drawmie ID with your BFF's.
 Now Draw!!

 ## Customer Quote ##
 "I made DOPE art with my bro's and we crushed some massive amounts of Cap'n Crunch.
 Twas Sick"
 - Anonymous Dude

 ## Closing and Call to Action ##
-  > Wrap it up and give pointers where the reader should go next.
+Go to http://54.201.70.229:3000/ TODAY.
+BUY NOW!!!